ToadNetwork/Docs/products/launchpad.md

 ## Invest in a Project

 {% embed url="https://padswap.exchange/launchpad" %}
-Buy your favorite project' token during their pre-sale.
+Buy your favorite project' token during their presale.
 {% endembed %}

-The following guide walks you through the process of buying a token in pre-sale on PADSwap:
+The following guide walks you through the process of buying a token in presale on PADSwap:

 {% hint style="info" %}
 Guide documentation coming soon